US STOCKS-Wall Street ends sharply lower as chipmakers and megacaps slide

 Traders' bets on the Fed holding rates steady in its Sept.
 20 policy meeting remained at 97%, while their odds for a pause in November stood at 67%, according to the CME FedWatch Tool.

-Among growth stocks sensitive to higher interest rates, Amazon AMZN.O, Microsoft MSFT.O and Meta Platforms META.O declined.
+Among growth stocks sensitive to higher interest rates, Amazon AMZN.O and Microsoft MSFT.O each lost more than 2%, and Meta Platforms META.O declined 3.7%.

+Adobe ADBE.O dropped 4.2% to a more than two-week low after the Photoshop software maker disclosed a commercial paper program of up to $3 billion on Sept.
+8 following its third-quarter results.

-SoftBank's Arm HoldingsARM.O was near unchanged for much of the session after a stellar Nasdaq debut on Thursday that rekindled expectations of a turnaround in the initial public offering (IPO) market.
+SoftBank's Arm HoldingsARM.O fell 4.5% after a stellar Nasdaq debut on Thursday that rekindled expectations of a turnaround in the initial public offering market.

 Arm's strong debut prompted grocery delivery app Instacart to raise the proposed price range for its IPO to target a fully diluted valuation of up to $10 billion.